 Homeownership, whether you're married or not, can be a decades-long legal and financial obligation.

-Do it right, and you will reap all kinds of benefits.
-Including having a home in which to live, building equity, and a stronger credit score.
+Do it right, and you will reap all kinds of benefits, including having a home in which to live, building equity, and a stronger credit score.

-Do it wrong, and you could end up on the receiving end of a financial nightmare.
+Buy wrong or too soon, and you could end up on the receiving end of a financial nightmare.

 Pros of Joint Home Ownership